JohnJJG/ESP32_FPC1020/README.md

 # ESP32_FPC1020
 ESP32 library for the FPC1020a

-Main change from origional is it uses ESP32 HarwareSerial instead of SoftwareSerial
+Main change from original is it uses ESP32 HarwareSerial instead of SoftwareSerial

 # Origin